edgedb/easy-edgedb/chapter3/index.md

 This similarity to `select` might make you nervous, because if you type something like `select City` then it will select all of them. `delete` is the same: `delete City` deletes every object for the `City` type.
 That's why you should think carefully before deleting anything.

-So let's give it a try.
+However, sometimes you may be prevented from deleting an object.
 Remember our two `Country` objects for Hungary and Romania?
-Let's delete them:
+Let's try deleting them all:

 ```edgeql
 delete Country;